jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 A concrete definition for #gls("ld") could be: Approximating a continuous force distribution through individual point and area loads.

 The requirement to apply #gls("lie") in a way that can reproduce the continuous aerodynamic loading can be defined as an optimization problem.

-Specifically, the engineer faces the following questions:
+// these questions were already mentioned in @chap_3_0_4 - thus its mentioning needs to be integrated proplery Specifically, the engineer faces the following questions:

 1. How many #gls("lie") should be used?